matthew-carpenter/OpenVPN-Installer/README.md

 - Remove a client
 - Uninstall OpenVPN

-This script is based on the great work of [Nyr and its contributors](https://github.com/Nyr/openvpn-install) Then update DNS by me.
+This script is based on the great work of [Nyr and its contributors](https://github.com/Nyr/openvpn-install)

-I just add 2 Secure DNS.
+Then add Secure DNS by me.

 [Donate link – PayPal](https://www.paypal.me/WaelIsa)